Mental Health Education Program for schools

 Designed to complement the student workshops, this 'Supporting young people' workshop is for parents / carers in your school's community.
 Topics covered:

-• Understand mental health and adolescent development
+• Understanding adolescent mental health and development

 • Understand young people's emotions